engineerbaz/BAZ-learns/BeSA 08/Session04.md

 ### Transition Logs
 Also known as Journal, database log, binary log, or audit log) records all transactions executed on a database.
 R/w --> Database --> RAM --> Transaction Log --> HDD

+- allows DataBase to undo or redo Transaction in case of failure.
+- provides an audit trail of database activity

 **CDC (Change Data Capture)** is a specific technology that recognize, tracks and deliver data change in database.